 Compared to national and state averages across all facilities.

 In Courtyard at Seasons, 12.35% of Patients had Pressure Ulcers

 This tells you the percent of patients that suffered from a pressure ulcer.
 Pressure ulcers are considered by many in the nursing home industry to be a measure of nursing care .
 Pressure ulcers, which are also referred to as bed sores, are often caused by residents not being moved frequently enough.

 Minimizes Serious Falls

-This gauges the percentage of long-term care residents who suffered a fall which caused severe injury.
-This is one of the statistics we use in calculating nursing ratings.
+This figure tells you the percentage of long-term stay patients which had falls which resulted in severe injury.
+This is one of the statistics we use in determining nursing grades.

 Minimizes Urinary Tract Infections

 In Courtyard at Seasons, 1.19% of Patients had UTIs

 This tells you the percent of patients that suffered from a urinary tract infection.
 These infections are sometimes linked to poor hygiene.